SuryanshMusunuru/Othello-AI-Implementation/README.md

 # Othello-AI-Implementation
 An AI implementation of the game Othello.
 In this project we were tasked with developing the game and creating AI 'bots' to play against.
+The algorithms used were greedy, minimax and simulated annealing.
+Although the UI is primitive, we endeavoured to make it simple.
+We focused more on the algorithms rather than the visuals, and more instructions on how to play can be found in the code itself.